ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 If any step yields an invalid report share, the leader removes the report share from the set of candidate reports.
-Once the leader has initialized this state for all valid candidate report shares, it then creates an AggregateInitializeReq message for each helper to initialize the preparation of this candidate set.
-The AggregateInitializeReq message is structured as follows:
+Once the leader has initialized this state for all valid candidate report shares, it then creates an `AggregationJobInitReq` message for each helper to initialize the preparation of this candidate set.
+The `AggregationJobInitReq` message is structured as
+follows:

 ~~~
 struct {